Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Introduction

 \section{Introduction}

-High-entropy alloys (HEAs) have recently attracted interest due to their complex design spaces.
-In particular, the Cantor alloy (equiatomic CoNiCrFeMn) has shown promising mechanical properties\cite{OTTO20135743} and irradiation resistance\cite{ZHANG2022100807}.
-However, modeling HEAs is not trivial due to their inherent complexities, including large variances in local chemistry, complex thermodynamic behavior, characterization of microstructure, and more.
+High entropy alloys (HEAs) have recently attracted interest due to their complex design spaces.
+In particular, the Cantor alloy (equiatomic CoNiCrFeMn) has been reported to have exceptional mechanical properties\cite{OTTO20135743} and irradiation resistance\cite{ZHANG2022100807}.
+However, modeling thermodynamic and kinetic properties of HEAs is not trivial due to their inherent complexities, including large variances in local chemistry, complex thermodynamic behavior, characterization of microstructure, and more.
 Further complicating the modeling, these individual features can strongly interact with one another.
-For example, Otto et al. observed the precipitation of a Cr-rich $\sigma$-phase at $\SI{700}{^\circ C}$ and L$1_0$-NiMn, B2-FeCo, and bcc Cr phases at $\SI{500}{^\circ C}$\cite{OTTO201640}, and Li et al. showed that this phase decomposition is driven by NiMn segregation at grain boundaries\cite{10.1063/5.0069107}.
+For example, Otto et al. observed the precipitation of a Cr-rich $\sigma$-phase at $\SI{700}{^\circ C}$ and L$1_0$-NiMn, B2-FeCo, and body-centered cubic (bcc) Cr phases at $\SI{500}{^\circ C}$\cite{OTTO201640}, and Li et al. showed that this phase decomposition is driven by NiMn segregation at grain boundaries\cite{10.1063/5.0069107}.

 Additionally, the properties of concentrated alloys can be significantly changed by the presence of dilute substitutional and interstitial impurities.
 For example, in austenitic stainless steels, Muramaki et al. showed that the concentration of octahedral H significantly affects loading damage and fatigue crack growth rate \cite{Murakami2008}, Morgan et al. correlated long-term $^3$H exposure to decreased fracture toughness \cite{doi:10.1080/15361055.2019.1704138}, and Miura et al. observed a decreased fracture stress of grain boundary brittle fracture from increased He content \cite{MIURA2015279}.

-Diffusion in metals is also mediated by substitutional point defects (PDs), and therefore diffusion-controlled properties of alloys strongly depend on PD concentration.
-In particular, irradiation of alloys increases defect concentration, which is of interest due to the potential application of concentrated alloys in irradiated environments, such as austenitic stainless steels in pressurized water reactors\cite{Radiguet2008}.
-Then, in the presence of a PD sink, preferential transport of particular species leads to solute segregation, coined radiation-induced segregation (RIS), which is typically modeled using linear response theory \cite{allnatt2003atomic}\cite{NASTAR2012471}:
+Although kinetic properties of concentrated alloys drive non-equilibrium phenomena, the effect of solid solution noise on diffusion is not clear in HEAs.
+The sluggish diffusion effect is commonly cited as a general property of HEAs\cite{TSAI20134887}, however various studies have found no clear diffusion retardation in many concentrated multicomponent alloys\cite{divinski2018mystery,dkabrowa2019demystifying,daw2021sluggish}.
+Clarifying this controversy is paramount to understanding diffusion and out-of-equilibrium phenomena in HEAs.